author logo, Florence Cole

 When we got home, our mothers would always exclaim about how dirty we were from the smoke of the engine and the sand from the beach in our hair.
 We were washed, given something to eat and packed off to bed.
 We slept very soundly indeed that night.

-If you can add anything to this page or provide a photo, I would be pleased to hear from you.
+If you can add anything to this page or provide a photo, I would be pleased if you would contact me.